trentlarson/endorser-ch/sql/README.md

   expiresAt DATETIME NOT NULL,
-  inviteIdentifier TEXT NOT NULL UNIQUE, -- necessary for rate-limiting issuerDid TEXT NOT NULL, jwt TEXT, -- they may choose not to share their JWT with the server keepIssuerHidden BOOLEAN NOT NULL DEFAULT 0, -- default is to make issuer visible when redeemed notes TEXT, -- they may choose not to share their notes with the server redeemedBy TEXT
+  inviteIdentifier TEXT NOT NULL UNIQUE, -- necessary for rate-limiting issuerDid TEXT NOT NULL, jwt TEXT, -- they should not share their unencrypted JWT with the server keepIssuerHidden BOOLEAN NOT NULL DEFAULT 0, -- default is to make issuer visible when redeemed notes TEXT, -- they may choose not to share their notes with the server redeemedBy TEXT